maggiewhite/bayareawomenintech/README.md

 * [Girls Who Code](http://girlswhocode.com/get-involved/)
 	* A 7 week summer immersion program for high school sophomore and junior girls who are interested in learning to code
-	* Clubs are all over the bay area
+	* Clubs are all over the Bay Area in schools and at public centers and are often seeking facilitators for their weekly meetings
 * [Black Girls Code](http://www.blackgirlscode.com/volunteer-signup.html)
 	* Getting African American girls interested in tech via workshops
 	* Active Chapters as of 2017 in Atlanta, Miami, Dallas, Boston, Bay Area, NYC, LA, and Memphis